strawberry-graphql/strawberry/docs/guides/pagination.md

 We have always dealt with pagination in different situations.
 Let us take a look at some of the common ways pagination can be implemented today!

--> **Note** The Relay specification already has an established pattern for pagination, via "connection" types.
-If you're interested, -> you can check it out [here](https://relay.dev/graphql/connections.htm)!

 ### Offset based pagination

 This pagination style is similar to the syntax we use when looking up database records.
 Here, the client specifies the number of result to be